 - Talk to human resources and see if their colleague or manager’s behaviors go against company policies

-Going forward, keep a watchful eye on team leaders.
+Continue to keep a watchful eye on team leaders.
 When you notice management excluding employees or showing toxic behaviors, intervene immediately.

 To avoid toxic offices, TEDx speaker and workplace expert Bonnie Low-Kramen advises building your company and talent pipeline mindfully.
 "Hire smart and slow.
 Surround yourself with people who understand your mission and goals and match your pace and work style.
 Set clear expectations for your team and be transparent with them about how you operate."